chrisgrieser/alfred-pass/README.md

 - <kbd>⌃</kbd><kbd>⏎</kbd>: Delete the entry.
 - <kbd>⇧</kbd><kbd>⏎</kbd>: Show details of the entry.
 Select any one of them to copy the value to your clipboard.
+- Use `pw new` to create a new entry.
+You are then prompted for a folder to place the new entry in.
+The password of the new entry is auto-generated based on your `pass` settings, or can be inserted from your clipboard.

 ## Notes on security
 <!-- vale Google.Will = NO -->